Lancelot39/kunzhou.github.io/index.md

 Email: francis_kun_zhou@163.com

 ## News
-I have submited two long papers to AAAI2021!!!

 My two long papers are accepted by Coling2020!!!
 Thanks for my co-authors' help!

 My four papers are accepted by CIKM2020!!!
 Thanks for my co-authors' help!